Third meeting of MPs since power-sharing agreement will not address key decisions on who will run new government.

 Under Iraq’s constitution, Talabani was allowed 15 days to appoint a prime minister following his re-election by members of parliament on November 11.

-The re-selection of Talabani, a Kurd, and al-Maliki, a Shia, to their posts and the naming of Osama al-Nujaifi, who belongs to the Sunni-backed Iraqiya bloc, as speaker of parliament, came after a power-sharing pact was agreed on November 10.
+The re-selection of Talabani, a Kurd, and al-Maliki, a Shia, to their posts and the naming of Osama al-Nujaifi, a Sunni Arab as speaker of parliament, came after a power-sharing pact was agreed on November 10.